-‘Westworld’ Season 3: HBO Confirm Series Will Return In 2020
+‘Westworld’ Season 3: HBO Confirms Series Will Return In 2020

 While there is little news on what will happen in Season 3, some new characters have been announced.
 The most recent casting, according to The Inquisitr, is Lena Waithe.
 Prior to that, Breaking Bad‘s Aaron Paul was also confirmed as joining the third season of HBO’s hit sci-fi series.

 Following on with HBO’s secrecy regarding the next season of Westworld, there is no news regarding the roles that either of these new cast members will be playing.
-In addition, Jimmi Simpson, who played the younger version of the Man in Black (Ed Harris) has not yet been confirmed for Season 3, leading to speculation that Westworld will not involve either of these characters next year.
+In addition, Jimmi Simpson, who played the younger version of the Man in Black (Ed Harris), has not yet been confirmed for Season 3, leading to speculation that Westworld will not involve either of these characters next year.

 In addition to the announcement about Season 3 of Westworld, the network also confirmed 2020 would contain Season 4 of Insecure and Season 10 of Curb Your Enthusiasm.

 Season 3 of Westworld will premiere on HBO in 2020.
-While a 2020 confirmation has been made, no official release date has been made beyond the year announcement,
+While a 2020 confirmation has been made, no official release date has been made beyond the year announcement.